firesim/firesim/docs/Initial-Setup/Setting-up-your-Manager-Instance.rst

 5. On the next page ("Add Storage"), increase the size of the root EBS volume to ~300GB.
-The default of 150GB can quickly become tight as you have large Vivado reports/outputs, large waveforms, XSim outputs, and large root filesystems for simulations.
+The default of 150GB can quickly become tight as you accumulate large Vivado reports/outputs, large waveforms, XSim outputs, and large root filesystems for simulations.
 You can get rid of the small (5GB) secondary volume that is added by default.
 6. You can skip the "Add Tags" page, unless you want tags.